-Save the Children's founder, Eglantyne Jebb, and her sister Dorothy Buxton were part of the Fight the Famine movement, spreading information about what was happening in Europe.
+Save the Children's founders, sisters Eglantyne Jebb and Dorothy Buxton, were part of the Fight the Famine movement, spreading information about what was happening in Europe.

 In 1919, Jebb was arrested for distributing leaflets in Trafalgar Square.
 They bore shocking images of children affected by famine in Europe, and the headline: ‘Our Blockade has caused this – millions of children are starving to death'.

 Jebb was tried for her protest and found guilty.
 But the prosecuting counsel was so impressed with her that he offered to pay the £5 fine himself.

 Soon, the sisters decided that campaigning alone would not be enough - direct action was needed.
 In May 1919, the Save the Children Fund was set up at a packed public meeting in London's Royal Albert Hall.

 This was just the start.

 In 1921 Save the Children raised considerable funds for refugee children in desperate need.
 Single donations ranged from two shillings to £10,000.
 It gave the money to organisations working to feed and educate children in Germany, Austria, France, Belgium, Hungary, the Balkans and for Armenian refugees in Turkey.

 Later, famine in Russia saw children struggling in dire conditions.

 To raise money for these children, Jebb and her colleagues used page-length advertisements in national newspapers and footage of famine and disaster work in operation.
 Films showing the conditions children were facing, screened in cinemas up and down the country, were unlike anything else seen at the time.